amzn/style-dictionary/docs/tokens.md

 ![](assets/cti.png)

-Now you can structure your properties in a nested object like this:
+Now you can structure your tokens in a nested object like this:

 ```json
 {